Here, Consultant Vascular Surgeon, Mr Ken Woodburn, reflects on our two-day expert witness training:

-I had undertaken a small number of medicolegal reports throughout my 20-year consultant career, and prepared a small number of joint expert statements, but had no medicolegal court experience.
-I wanted to obtain more formal training in this area, to benchmark my current practice against the expected standards and to get a better understanding of the expectations of an expert in the court situation.
+"I had undertaken a small number of medico-legal reports throughout my 20-year consultant career, and prepared a small number of joint expert statements but had no medico-legal Court experience.
+I wanted to obtain more formal training in this area to benchmark my current practice against the expected standards and get a better understanding of the expectations of an expert in the Court situation.

-Ultimately I was not required to take the stand, as the parties reached agreement before the second day in court commenced, but I felt confident that I could have taken the stand to present my arguments in a clear and rational manner, providing appropriate assistance to the Court – something that, in hindsight, I would probably not have been able to undertake to a particularly high standard, had I not recently had the benefit of the Inspire Medilaw training.
+Ultimately I was not required to take the stand, as the parties reached agreement before the second day in Court commenced.
+But I felt confident that I could have taken the stand to present my arguments in a clear and rational manner, providing appropriate assistance to the Court.
+This is something that, in hindsight, I would probably not have been able to undertake to a particularly high standard, had I not recently had the benefit of the Inspire MediLaw training.